open-game-system/app-bridge/docs/API_REFERENCE.md

 #### Communication Flow

 1. **Native to Web Communication**:
-   - When the native state changes, the bridge uses `injectJavaScript` to send state updates to the WebView
+   - When the native state changes, the bridge uses `postMessage` to send state updates to the WebView
-   - The injected JavaScript dispatches a `MessageEvent` with the state update
-   - The web bridge listens for these events and updates its local state
+   - The web bridge listens for these messages and updates its local state

 2. **Web to Native Communication**:
    - When the web side dispatches an event, it uses `postMessage` to send the event to the native side
    - The WebView's `onMessage` handler receives the event and passes it to the bridge
-   - The bridge processes the event and updates the native state
+   - The bridge processes the event through the store's producer function and updates the native state

 #### Message Format